top of page

 Aerobic Exercise: The Heart of the Matter

-The crux of aerobic or cardiovascular exercise lies in increasing aerobic capacity, circulatory function, and energy production.
-By enhancing the density of capillaries in the muscles and upscaling mitochondrial function in cells, aerobic exercise aids in faster nutrient absorption for repair and more efficient waste product removal.
+The real power of aerobic exercise lies in its ability to boost aerobic capacity, improve circulation, and enhance energy production.
+By increasing muscle capillary density and enhancing mitochondrial function, aerobic exercise accelerates nutrient absorption for repair and speeds up waste removal.

-In the context of Lumbar Spinal Stenosis, aerobic exercise isn't just beneficial—it's essential.
-It could be the game-changer that tips the scales from constant pain to a symptom-free existence.
-(10)
+For those with Lumbar Spinal Stenosis, aerobic exercise isn't just helpful—it’s essential.
+It can be the difference between constant pain and a more comfortable, symptom-free life.

 Walking